 The county is, of course, home to some truly stunning views.
 The Yorkshire Dales national park stretches on for miles around.
 However, tying it back into pubs – you’ll actually find the highest pub in the country up here, at the Tan Hill Inn.

 Believe it or not, there are two UNESCO World Heritage Sites up in Yorkshire.
-Saltaire & Salts Mill in Bradford, West Yorkshire, and Fountains Abbey up in North Yorkshire have the honours.
+Saltaire & Salts Mill in Bradford, West Yorkshire, and Fountains Abbey up in North Yorkshire have the honors.

 Yorkshire is no stranger to historic sport.
 Doncaster Racecourse in South Yorkshire, for example, is home to the oldest horse race in the world.
 The St Leger has been run since 1776, and it’s also the longest race of its kind at more than a mile and six furlongs in length.

-The oldest city in the UK is up in Yorkshire, too – Ripon was given city status as far back as 886, and it was Alfred the Great who bestowed the honour.
+The oldest city in the UK is up in Yorkshire, too – Ripon was given city status as far back as 886, and it was Alfred the Great who bestowed the honor.

 The UK’s first-ever children’s museum, Eureka, can be found in the town of Halifax in West Yorkshire.